Checking email headers and Bcc

 • TO (recipients) - To and Cc.
 When you send multiple emails and/or use "merge" functions, you should carefully check whether recipients are generated correctly.

-You can perform all these checks in your Mailtrap inbox.
+You can perform all these checks in your Mailtrap sandbox.
 Open the message, and check the Subject, From, and To headers first.
 Then click Show Headers or go to the Tech Info tab directly.
 There you will find the following information:

 • Message-Id